 In addition to the federal and state nutrition standards, celebrations (including classroom parties) on school premises must comply with C.G.S.
 Section 10-221p and Sections 10-215b-1 and 10-215b-23 of the state competitive foods regulations.
-This includes celebrations that meet the exemption criteria of the state HFC statute and state beverage statute; fee-based celebrations that include the cost of foods and beverages provided to students; and celebrations where students can exchange tickets for foods and beverages (including tickets that are sold or given to students).
+This includes celebrations that meet the exemption criteria of the state beverage statute; fee-based celebrations that include the cost of foods and beverages provided to students; and celebrations where students can exchange tickets for foods and beverages (including tickets that are sold or given to students).

 - C.G.S.
 Section 10-221p (nutritious low-fat foods) applies if celebrations on school premises sell foods to students during the school day.
 For example, if school ends at 3:00 p.m. and a school celebration sells foods to students anytime through 3:30 p.m., low-fat dairy products and fresh or dried fruit must also be sold at the same location or elsewhere on school premises at the same time.
-For more information, see "Requirement to Sell Nutritious Low-fat Foods" in section 1. - Section 10-215b-1 of the state competitive foods regulations prohibits celebrations on school premises from selling and giving candy, coffee, tea, or soft drinks to students from 30 minutes before up through 30 minutes after the operation of any CNPs, including during and after the school day.
-This includes celebrations on school premises that meet the definition of an event. - Selling: The state HFC statute and state beverage statute supersede Section 10-215b-1 because they apply at all times, not just while CNPs are operating.
-Celebrations on school premises cannot sell candy, coffee, tea, and soft drinks to students unless the board of education or school governing authority has voted to allow food and beverage exemptions; the celebration (event) occurs after the school day or on the weekend; and the celebration does not occur while any CNPs are operating.
-For more information, see "Celebrations that are events" above. - o Giving: Celebrations on school premises cannot give candy, coffee, tea, and soft drinks to students from 30 minutes before up through 30 minutes after the operation of any CNPs, including during and after the school day.
+For more information, see "Requirement to Sell Nutritious Low-fat Foods" in section 1. - Section 10-215b-1 of the state competitive foods regulations prohibits celebrations from selling and giving candy, coffee, tea, or soft drinks to students anywhere on school premises from 30 minutes before up through 30 minutes after the operation of any CNPs, including during and after the school day.
+This includes celebrations on school premises that meet the definition of an event. - Selling candy: Smart Snacks does not apply to classroom parties on school premises when students, parents, or teachers supply foods and beverages or provide funds to purchase foods and beverages.
+However, Section 10-215b-1 prohibits selling candy to students anywhere on school premises from 30 minutes before up through 30 minutes after the operation of any CNPs, including during and after the school day.
+For example, if the ASP operates from 3:30 p.m. to 4:30 p.m., a celebration on school premises cannot sell candy to students from 3:00 p.m. to 5:00 p.m.

+- Selling coffee, tea, and soft drinks: The state beverage statute supersedes Section 10-215b-1 because it applies at all times, not just while CNPs are operating.
+Celebrations on school premises cannot sell coffee, tea, and soft drinks to students unless the board of education or school governing authority has voted to allow beverage exemptions; the celebration (event) occurs after the school day or on the weekend; and the celebration does not occur while any CNPs are operating. - o Giving candy, coffee, tea, and soft drinks: Celebrations on school premises cannot give candy, coffee, tea, and soft drinks to students from 30 minutes before up through 30 minutes after the operation of any CNPs, including during and after the school day.
 For example, if the SBP operates from 7:00 a.m. to 8:00 a.m. and the NSLP operates from 11:30 a.m. to 1:00 p.m., a celebration on school premises cannot give candy, coffee, tea, and soft drinks to students from 6:30 a.m. to 8:30 a.m. and 11:00 a.m. to 1:30 p.m.